01

 Shawn Heinrichs: Paradise in Peril

-Underwater photographer and filmmaker Shawn Heinrichs turns his lens from documenting wildlife atrocities to a new mission to protect and share the epicentre of marine biodiversity of Raja Ampat.
+Underwater photographer and filmmaker Shawn Heinrichs turns his lens from documenting wildlife atrocities to a new mission to protect and share the epicentre of marine biodiversity.
 Shawn teams up with freediver Sabine Templeton to produce an image of animal connection.
 Projecting films to local communities, Shawn helps foster appreciation of the natural treasure that exists below the surface.

 Dylan River: Preserving Indigenous culture